elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-CNN.md

   * Apart from `conv2d()`, TensorFlow offers other kinds of convolutional layers also, some of which are:

      - `conv1d()` creates a convolutional layer for 1D inputs.
-This is useful, for example, in natural language processing, where a sentence may be represented as a 1D array of words, and the receptive field covers a few neighbouring words.
+This is useful, for example, in natural language processing, where a sentence may be represented as a 1D array of words, and the receptive field covers a few neighboring words.

      - `conv3d()` creates a convolutional layer for 3D inputs, such as 3D PET scan.